 Academic research and technical publications by Lloyd Wood, listed in reverse-chronological order, most recent first.
 Comments on publications are welcomed at L.Wood@society.surrey.ac.uk.

 Research areas include satellite constellations, intersatellite links, internet networking in space, the Interplanetary Internet, delay-tolerant networking, networking for the Square Kilometre Array, and router-modem integration.
 These short summary papers, each only two pages, will give a quick overview of our work:

 Related slides from presentations and talks given are listed separately.
 Some of our work in progress as internet-drafts can also be read, as can patent applications.

-The papers below are listed in ResearchGate, in Mendeley, in Google Scholar, in IEEExplore, in arXiv and in Microsoft Academic Search.
+The papers below are listed in ResearchGate, in Mendeley, in Google Scholar, in IEEExplore, in arXiv, in dblp, and in Microsoft Academic Search.
 A summary reference list and h-index evaluation of this research output are available.